Slick9000/natsuka/README.md

 ## known issues:

-• very rarely when trying to make a http request to spotify api an error will be thrown: `aiohttp.client_exceptions.ServerDisconnectedError: Server disconnected.`
+• very rarely when trying to make a http request to spotify api an error will be thrown: `aiohttp.client_exceptions.ServerDisconnectedError: Server disconnected.` and it will crash. for the time being, simply restarting the program will fix this issue.

-add a retry for this http session with a delay, to allow the download to attempt to continue
+in the future, except this error and add a retry for this http session with a delay, to allow the download to attempt to continue

 • sometimes `ConnectionResetError: [WinError 10054] An existing connection was forcibly closed by the remote host` will be thrown as an error when the user is using natsuka for a prolonged period of time (for example, if the user took 3 minutes to input a url)